conorhennessy/stopPause/README.md

 If you fancy, you can create your own by following the above wiring diagram, getting the parts listed below and nicking my code on here if you fancy :)

 ## Built With
-### Libraries

-[HID](https://github.com/NicoHood/HID) - The HID Library used for the extra media control required for this project

 ### Parts List  £££